 Here are 6 tips to ensure your board meetings are on point!

 If feasible, conduct meetings at the company's office.
 This gives board members a better picture of the organisation and helps them feel that they are part of the team.

 2. Optimise board meetings by focusing on two key topics

 To keep board meetings productive and efficient, focus on two critical topics per meeting.
 Start with the most pressing issues and allocate up to 30 minutes for each topic.
 Meetings should address key issues rather than just providing updates, which are better communicated through pre-meeting board books.

 3. Simplify board meeting preparation with a consistent board pack

-An informative Board pack is essential for effective Board meetings.
-Boards should adopt a standard Board pack template so that packs are easy to create and distribute to the team.
+An informative board pack is essential.
+Boards should adopt a standard board pack template so that packs are easy to create and distribute to the team.
 Board packs let directors know what to expect in each meeting.
 Pro tip: including visuals such as graphs can be a useful way of communicating information.
-And, if you are open to upgrading from a traditional paper format, digital Board packs bring version control, real-time editing, heightened security and easy accessibility to your fingertips.
+And, if you are open to upgrading from a traditional paper format, digital board packs bring version control, real-time editing, heightened security and easy accessibility to your fingertips.